HomeFor ResidentsUtilitiesWaterDrought > Drought Status

 Cedar River Flow

-The amount of water flowing through the river has a direct affect on the Cedar Rapids aquifer.
+The amount of water flowing through the river directly affects the aquifer through which we draw Cedar Rapids' drinking water.
 The flow of the river is measured in cubic feet per second (cu ft/s).
 Learn more about about the relationship between the river and our water supply.

 Current River Flow